savo92/webinar-buildkite/example_5/README.md

 Example 5
 =========

-> A pipeline using a block step.
+> A pipeline running the command inside a Docker compose service